kguidonimartins/py-ds-ml-bootcamp-joseportilla/my-study-notes/14-k-nearest-neighbors_01-k_nearest_neighbors_with_python.md

 It has two types of parameters:

 - *k*: the number of the neighbors points to predict/classify a new data point
-- *Distance metric*: what type of the distance (euclidean or not) to use to predict/classify a new data point
+- *Distance metric*: what type of distance (euclidean or not) to use to predict/classify a new data point

 ### Pros